zuphilip/csl-analysis/README.md

 2. Open the result of the `csl-basic-statistics.xq` TODO w/o Excel
 3. Create a new column which calls the URLs and download the result as XML data. !!For the whole data this took at least 1 hour!!
-   a.
-Create new column based on some column
+   1. Create new column based on some column
-   b.
-Use this GREL
+   2. Use this GREL
    ```
    "http://services.dnb.de/sru/zdb?version=1.1&operation=searchRetrieve&recordSchema=MARC21-xml&query=dnb.iss%3D"  + cells.issn.value + "+OR+" + cells.eissn.value
    ```
-   c.
-Change the waiting time between several requests
+   3. Change the waiting time between several requests
-   d.
-Start
+   4. Start
-   e.
-Wait...
+   5. Wait...
 4. Create a new column for extracting the DDC info
-   a.
-Create a new column based on the previous column with the xml data
+   1. Create a new column based on the previous column with the xml data
-   b.
-Use this GREL
+   2. Use this GREL
    ```
    uniques(forEach(value.parseHtml().select('datafield[tag=082]>subfield[code=a]'), v, htmlText(v))).join(", ")
    ```
-   c.
-Click `OK`
+   3. Click `OK`
 5. Create a text facet from the row `ddc`
 6. Cluster it to merge the same combinations with different order
 7. Explore further..